 "I feel much more relaxed and comfortable when my partner is making use of antiretroviral medication ... it solves a whole series of tensions."

 The definition of "safe sex" is expanding, which can not simply be defined as the use of condoms.
-The focus of HIV / AIDS prevention is the change to change sexual behavior and encourage people to start their ART (anti-retroviraOl treatment and aderiemr her with spartan rigor.
-And the significant evolution of the views of people since its previous study 5 years ago suggests that new changes and developments are likely to form not inevitable.
+The focus of HIV / AIDS prevention is changing the way sexual behavior is changed and encouraging people to initiate antiretroviral therapy (ART) and adhere to it with Spartan rigor.
+And the significant evolution of people's opinion since their previous study 5 years ago suggests that new changes and developments are likely if not inevitable.

 Note the Soropositivo.Org translator: I still remember how it had been before yesterday I realized I have been more than eight months without receiving a hug and how painful was this feeling ...
 The tension during sex were numerous and often I removed the penis of the partner's vagina to see if the condom was not broken and of course it chilled any transaction.
 Until the day I met my wife, there are already 12 years and this is no longer a big deal to be a low-risk problem.
 Fortunately things have evolved and I hope this is not a matter to be denied in five weeks ...
 On the other hand, this opens very large margin to make them to stop arresting people for murder (no dead victim often) simply because it did not disclose their HIV status before sex and I hope to remove the chain a man who was sentenced to 33 years in prison for "attacking a policeman with deadly weapon (spit in the face) there in the USA, the land of Uncle Sammy; and, of course, to be released all HIV-positive Brazilians who are in prisons, literally withering alive without receiving medical treatment which is a constitutional right (Health is a duty of the state and the right of all)